dragonflyoss/nydus/README.md

 In the future, `zstd::chunked` can work in this way as well.

+## Reuse Nydus Services

+Using the key features of nydus as native in your project without preparing and invoking `nydusd` deliberately, [nydus-service](./service/README.md) helps to reuse the core services of nyuds.

 ## Documentation

 Browse the documentation to learn more.
 Here are some topics you may be interested in: